Trade Republic vs DEGIRO

 • No savings plan feature — all trades placed manually.

-• Every monthly contribution requires a login and a deliberate order.
+• Every monthly contribution requires a deliberate login and order.

-• Trade fee applied each time (unless on free ETF list).
+• Trade fee applies each time unless on the Core Selection via Tradegate.

-• Higher behavioural risk — easier to skip or react to market moves.
+• Higher behavioural risk — easier to skip contributions or react to market movements.

 For European investors building long-term portfolios through regular contributions — the dominant strategy for retail investors — Trade Republic’s savings plan infrastructure is a meaningful structural advantage.
 Automation matters more than most investors expect.
-See: DCA vs lump sum guide.
+See: DCA vs lump sum guide and how to automate ETF investing in Europe.

 ETF range & exchange access